danielplohmann/apiscout/README.rst

 ========

 This project aims at simplifying Windows API import recovery.
-As input, arbitrary memory dumps for a known environment can be processed (a reference DB has to be built first, using apiscout/db_builder).
+As input, arbitrary memory dumps for a known environment can be processed (please note: a reference DB has to be built first, using apiscout/db_builder).
-The output is an ordered list of identified Windows API references with some meta information, and a ApiVector fingerprint.
+The output is an ordered list of identified Windows API references with some meta information, and an ApiVector fingerprint.

 * scout.py -- should give a good outline on how to work with the library.
 * ida_scout.py -- is a convenience GUI wrapper for use in IDA Pro.